Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 you don't have the luxury of examining any data more recent than what just arrived.
 This version is also a bit better thought out.

+12/08/2016: see https://github.com/Mr-Mayhem/Linear_Array_Sensor_Subpixel_Visualizer for a more up date data visualizer for linear photodiode arrays, with pan & zoom niceness.
+This is the current focus of my work...

 Check for updates once in a while, because we are tweaking the code over time as we better learn the techniques and refactor the code, etc. We will insert the significant discoveries into the linear photodiode array sensor examples and libraries over time as we perfect them.

 =========================================================================================